-WEIGHTED GRADES FOR AP COURSES: The semester average of a student enrolled in an Advanced Placement course is weighted by two points.
-This weight affects the student's grade point average, when the GPA is computed and recorded on the transcript and shared with prospective colleges.
-Additionally, this weight can favorably influence a student's semester average, helping her to earn recognition on the Head's List or Honor Roll.
+Note: The semester average of students enrolled in Honors courses is weighted by one point.
+This weight can favorably influence a student's semester average, helping her earn recognition on the Head's List or Honor Roll at any point during her years at MHS.